OSDG-IIITH/gsoc-resources/slides.md

 # Writing a Strong Proposal

 Your proposal is key to being selected.
-Here’s a structure to consider:
+Here's a structure to consider:

 - **Introduction**: Briefly introduce yourself and your background.
 - **Project Goals**: Clearly define what the project aims to achieve.
 - **Implementation Plan**: Break down your approach into phases or milestones.
 - **Timeline**: Include a week-by-week schedule with achievable goals.
 - **About You**: Share your technical skills and past experiences.
-- **Why This Project?**: Explain why you chose this project and how you’ll add value.
+- **Why This Project?**: Explain why you chose this project and how you'll add value.

 ## Tips
 - Keep it concise and focused.